Redruth: 21st century

+It is home to Cornwall's first ILR radio station, Pirate FM.
+On 20 June 2008, the town held its first regular farmers' market in Market Place: the market will now be held every Friday throughout the year.

 Town centre shopping

 Key shops and other outlets within the town centre include a multi-screen cinema, a covered market way, an old butter market, various antique shops, a second hand book shop and two supermarkets, plus Greens Newsagents, and the local cash and carry Jims.
 Off the main street (Fore Street), there are two separate specialist shopping areas, Bond Street (to the south of the railway station) and Green Lane to the north.

 Street landscaping

 Street landscaping in Redruth includes wooden seating, with granite furniture, signposts, street lights and litter bins, and two sets of bronze 'dogs', which were cast from the boots of former tin miners by sculptor David Kemp.
-The town has a burgundy colour theme, which is in the Public Realm regeneration work to highlight the town's name.
-A project to light various public buildings around the town with LED coloured lights has already commenced.
-Some of the buildings opposite the railway station and the St Rumon's Gardens have now (April 2008) been completed.
+The town has a burgundy colour theme, which is in the public realm regeneration work to highlight the town's name.
+A project to light various public buildings around the town with LED coloured lights has already begun.
+Some of the buildings opposite the railway station and St Rumon's Gardens have now (April 2008) been completed.